nullstone-io/terraform-provider-ns/website/docs/d/connection.html.markdown

 This stanza defines the name and type of connection we need.
 During terraform execution, nullstone provides outputs from the connected workspace.

-This data source is affected by Plan Config.
+Plan Config affects this data source.
 See [the main provider documentation](../index.html) for more details.
+Specific to this data source, if the provider specifies `capability_id`, this data source will pull connections from the capability rather than the owning application.

 ## Example Usage